Match report from Dan Flower

 visitors were out to keep that record.

-Simple passing hockey was the dish of the day, with Woodward and Swinscoe having little trouble getting the ball out of defence through the likes of Dan Flower
+Simple passing hockey was the dish of the day, with Woodward and Swinscoe having little trouble getting the ball out of defence through the likes of Dan Flower, Chris Parke and Thomas Downs.

 The midfield in turn, produced some pristine passing manoeuvres